Schwad/inspecstyle/README.md

+# WIP: This gem is __not__ live, but we would love your help and input!
+Core issue here: https://github.com/inspec/inspec/issues/5095

 # InSpecStyle

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/rubocop/inspecstyle`.
 To experiment with that code, run `bin/console` for an interactive prompt.